steffitan23/cubstart-website/content/course-info.md

 ## Final Project

 The last 4 weeks will be dedicated to your final project, which is ideating and building a viable product/application.
 You’ll be expected to meet with your project team regularly to work towards meeting the checkpoints throughout.
-We will be offering extensive Office Hours support as you and your team take on this final project.
+We will be offering Office Hours support as you and your team take on this final project.

 ## Late Work